pbrus/standard-photometry/README.md

 ## Usage

- To use the program properly, you need to prepare a file with data.
-At the beginning call the script from the bash console with `-h` option:
+To use the program properly you need to prepare a file with data.
+At the beginning call the script from the terminal window with the `-h` option:
 ```bash
 $ make_std_phot.py -h
 ```
-This will give you description about all options.
-If you need to see the program in action immediately, please download `data.lst` file from repo to your working directory.
+This will give you a description of all options.
+If you need to see the program in action immediately, please download `data.lst` file from the repository to your working directory.
 A basic call doesn't display an interactive window - all computations run in background.
 The minimum required arguments are names of the input and output files.
 ```bash
 $ make_std_phot.py data.lst results.lst
 ```